flyway/flyway-play/README.md

 ### Sample
-This repository contains test application in playapp/.
+This repository contains a test application in playapp/.
 Maybe this is a good example.

 ### Place migration scripts